spkim1228/spkim1228.github.io/_posts/2019-08-28-plain-post.md

 tags: [layout, text, test]
 ---

 A fairly simple sample post with no images.
 Just text!
+But it has a subtitle, "Text and only text!"
+Where is the subtitle defined?

 Here's some filler text: